ikanez/data-structure-algorithm/README.md

 # data-structure-algorithm
- Exercises in data structures and algorithms for Udacity Nanodegree in Data Structures and Algorithm
+ A collection of problems and solutions in data structures and algorithms.
+Written for self exercises.